top of page

 How does it work?

-The festival runs from 12:00-5:00 (and beyond), ending with a contradance & danceable funk.
-In addition there will be 12 other music performances.
+MUSIC: The 2026 festival runs from 12:00-5:00 (and beyond), ending with a contradance & danceable funk.
+There will be 15 performances in total.
 Each group plays for 45 minutes at one of the venues.
+There will be a 15 minute break between sets.
 All venues are within a 4-minute walk of the Montague common.
+See SCHEDULE tab above for details.

 Not from the area?
 You're most welcome!
 We've had visitors from Vermont, New Hampshire, Connecticut, Missouri, and Texas!
 Here is a map to find us!